AmiJoba22/RateMD-Datapipe/README.md

 ### 3. Technical Architecture
-- Define the software and hardware systems involved in the project.
+- The software and hardware systems involved in this project are:
-- List any key technologies, tools, or platforms used.
-  - Example:
-    - Python for data analysis
+     - Python for ETL pipeline and scripting
-    - Azure for cloud computing
+     - Azure for cloud computing and temporary storage
+     - MongoDB as a source of data
+     - Tableau for data visualization
+     - Google Collab/Jupyter Notebook for testing Python scripts
+     - DB Schema for star schema modeling
+     - Excel for star schema planning

 ### 4. Product Architecture
 - Provide an overview of the product's overall structure.